 There are several people that will speak up against, for example electricians or people like fire protection officers.
 You maybe have to adjust your recommendations and talk again.

-After implementation re-test and reconfigure your AP’s controller to fit needs.
+After implementation re-survey, tweak (repeat) your AP’s controller to fit needs.

 As you know I do prefer Ekahau.
 There are lots of competitors that work also and provide almost the same features.
 You need to test yourself.
 This is just how I do it.
 Maybe you’ll find better solutions or do have better suggestions, so please leave me a short note by email or twitter.